buley/personal/src/content/advice.md

 - *"People do not believe lies because they have to, but because they want to."* — Malcolm Muggeridge
 - *"The mind is its own place, and in itself can make a heaven of hell, a hell of heaven."* — John Milton
 - *"The only limits to the possibilities in your life tomorrow are the buts you use today."* — Les Brown

+## **Embracing Neurodiversity & Cognitive Strengths**
+*Divergence is design, not disorder.
+Leverage your unique cognitive architecture.*

+- *"Why fit in when you were born to stand out?"* — Dr. Seuss
+- *"The mind is everything.
+What you think you become."* — Buddha
+- *"For my yoke is easy and my burden is light."* — Jesus Christ (Matthew 11:30)
+- *"The brain is wider than the sky."* — Emily Dickinson
+- *"Out of chaos comes order."* — Friedrich Nietzsche
+- *"The mind that is still, sees.
+The mind that moves, creates."* — Proverb
+- *"If you cannot fit the mold, melt it."* — Proverb
+- *"Resilience is not how long you endure, but how quickly you realign."* — Proverb
+- *"The fire that burns too bright for the world was never meant to stay dim."* — Proverb

 ## **Conflict & Power**
 *True power lies in strategic control.*